Counsel/Senior Counsel, Voting Rights Program and Bernard and Anne Spitzer Fellow

 The Fellowship is designed to create opportunities for experienced attorneys – mid-level or senior – seeking to shift from governmental, legislative, law firm, or corporate practice to a public interest career.
 The Fellowship is also open to public interest attorneys in other fields who wish to change focus to the Brennan Center’s issue areas.
 Those with an interest in pursuing an academic teaching career after the fellowship are also encouraged to apply.

 Required.
-The position requires a J.D. and admission to the New York State Bar (or admission within six months of being hired).
+The position requires a J.D. and admission to the New York State Bar (or admission within one year of being hired).

 Ideal.
 The ideal candidate will have some combination of the following experiences and qualifications.
 We recognize that many excellent candidates may not have all these experiences and qualifications and we will provide support for the successful candidate to acquire additional skills.